saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium.md

 ### Optional Appium Capabilities

-Sauce Labs will set default values for platform (operating system) and Appium versions, however you may want to specify versions you know are supported and compatible to aviod errors.
+Sauce Labs will set default values for platform (operating system) and Appium versions, however you may want to specify versions you know are supported and compatible to avoid errors.

 **Appium Version** – By default your tests will run on the [latest version](https://saucelabs.com/platform/platform-configurator#/) of Appium supported by Sauce Labs for that device or OS, however you can set the [`appiumVersion` capability](https://docs.saucelabs.com/mobile-apps/automated-testing/appium/virtual-devices/index.html#set-your-appiumversion).